FAQ

 http://arctic-news.blogspot.com/p/need-for-geo-engineering.html

-The question whether more research was necessary wasn't asked when emissions started, and even as the evidence of their harm accumulated, politicians refused to act.
+Firstly, the question whether more research was necessary wasn't asked when emissions started, and even as the evidence of their harm accumulated, politicians refused to act.
 Huge amounts of sulfur have already been emitted in the past by volcanoes, coal-fired power plants and bunker fuel used by ships.
-Emissions associated with the burning of fuel need to be reduced, but at the same time the cooling effect of aerosols needs to be replaced.
+Emissions associated with the burning of fuel need to be reduced, but at the same time the cooling effect of aerosols needs to be replaced, to reduce the risk of runaway global warming.

 There are risks associated with any chosen policy; a business-as-usual scenario carries the highest risk of extinction of many species, including humans.
 With so much at stake, the cost of taking no action is incalculable.
 The longer we wait, the larger the risk becomes and the more difficult, expensive and risky it will become to take measures in efforts to reduce the risk.

-Of course, research should continue, but there's enough evidence that decisive action is necessary now, and there are many measures that can be taken that are beneficial in many ways.
+Of course, research should continue to find the safest methods, but there's enough evidence that decisive action is necessary now, and there are many measures that can be taken that are safe and that are beneficial in many ways.
 There are sufficient technologies and resources available to start acting now.
 The one thing we don't have enough is time.
 We are rapidly running out of time.
 We cannot afford not to act.

 http://samcarana.blogspot.com/2007/03/ten-dangers-of-global-warming.html